Overview

 How is a chemical (face) peel performed?

-Alphahydroxy acids (AHAs) or superficial peels
+Alpha hydroxy acids (AHAs) or superficial peels

-Such as glycolic, lactic, or fruit acids are the mildest of the peel formulas and produce light peels.
-These types of peels are performed by aesthetic skin care specialists and can provide smoother, brighter-looking skin.
-They are best if you can't spare the time to recover from a phenol or TCA peel.
-AHA peels may be used to treat fine wrinkling, areas of dryness, uneven pigmentation and acne.
-Various concentrations of an AHA may be applied weekly or at longer intervals to obtain the best result.
-An alphahydroxy acid, such as glycolic acid, can also be mixed with a facial wash or cream in lesser concentrations as part of a daily skin-care regimen to improve the skin's texture.
+AHA peels may treat fine wrinkling, areas of dryness, uneven pigmentation and acne.
+You may receive various concentrations of an AHA peel once a week or at longer intervals to obtain the best result.
+You can also mix an alpha hydroxy acid, such as glycolic acid, with a facial wash or cream in weaker concentrations as part of a daily skin-care regimen to improve your skin’s texture.

-Trichloroacetic acid (TCA) peel, blue peel, or medium peel
+Trichloroacetic acid (TCA) peel, blue peel or medium peel

-Can be used in many concentrations, but it is most commonly used for medium-depth peeling to treat fine surface wrinkles, superficial blemishes and pigment problems.
-The results of TCA peel are usually less dramatic than and not as long-lasting as those of a phenol peel, and it may require more than one TCA peel to achieve the desired result.
-The recovery from a TCA peel is usually shorter than with a phenol peel.
+The blue peel is a TCA peel with an added blue coloring to help determine the depth of the peel.
+TCA peels can be performed using 15%, 20% or 30% concentration.
+The results of a TCA peel are usually less dramatic than a phenol peel and not as long-lasting, and it may require more than one TCA peel to achieve your desired result.
+Recovery time from a TCA peel is usually shorter than that of a phenol peel.

-Phenol or deep peel
+Phenol peel or deep peel

 Results